Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 Define whether you want to transfer the payment data using synchronous or asynchronous processing.
 - At synchronous processing, Adyen&trade; creates a connection for each event that occurs.
 This has the advantage that Adyen&trade; is immediately informed if a message cannot be processed.
 The disadvantage is that the message transfer might be slowly if a lot of events are to be transferred.
 See also [Synchronous processing](../Troubleshooting/02_SynchronousProcessing.md) in the Troubleshooting chapter.
 - At asynchronous processing, a message is not processed directly so that a lot of traffic can be handled.
 The message is first accepted and roughly checked for plausibility.
 It is then written to a message queue.
-After that, the message queue is processed periodically and can be sent with parallel jobs.
+After that, the message queue is processed periodically and can be run with parallel jobs.

 #### Prerequisites

-- In Actindo, an Adyen&trade; connection has been created, see [Create Adyen connection](./02_ManageAdyenConnection.md#create-adyen-connection).
-- You have a valid user account in Adyen.
+- You have a valid user account in Adyen&trade;.

 #### Procedure